 While your kid might wish they could eat the same three foods all the time, continue to offer new flavors, textures and styles of cooking.
 While they may not always love it, just getting them used to having new things on their plate may help your child warm up the idea of trying out different dishes.

 How much should my 30-month-old be eating?

-Two-year-olds should continue to eat three meals per day, plus two snacks.
+Two-year-olds should continue to eat three meals per day, plus one or two snacks.
 Offer a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
 Portion size isn't big at this age: Expect your kid to eat only ¼ to ½ as much as an adult.

 What to feed my 30-month-old

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 2-year-old:

 Picky eating may still be a big food issue at this age.
 The 30-month checkup with your pediatrician is the perfect time to bring up any worries you may have about your child's eating habits.
 The doctor will weigh and measure your child to be sure they're growing at a healthy rate and may check for an iron deficiency.
 Their findings may give you peace of mind that everything's A-okay, or they may prompt them to prescribe a vitamin supplement.
 The doctor may also give you advice on how to get your child to eat more nutritious foods.

 Sleep is super important for any kid, not just 30-month-olds.
 Kids need sleep for growth and brain development and to keep their mood in check.